 The best stories based on data tend to be multi-disciplinary.
-They take from whatever field they need to, but almost always draw on: statistics, data visualisation, computer science, experimental design, economics, and information science (to name a few).
+They take from whatever field they need to, but almost always draw on: statistics, data visualization, computer science, experimental design, economics, engineering, and information science (to name a few).
 As such, an end-to-end workflow requires a blend of skills from these areas.
 The best way to learn these skills is to use real-world data to conduct research projects where you:

 - obtain and clean relevant datasets;